milesfking/atp-tennis-prizepicks-model/README.md

 ## About the ATP Tennis Rankings Database

 The ATP Tennis Rankings Database includes a plethora of match by match data including tournament and round info, player metadata, and in-match statistics.
-The data was cleaned to better fit the purposes of the model - this process is broken down in the data cleaning notebook.
+The data was cleaned to better fit the purposes of the model.
+Both the original Sackmann dataset and the cleaned dataset can be found in the data folder.

+## Data Cleaning

+The data, while robust, needed to be wrangled into a form more useful for modeling.
+This included the following:

+### Fantasy Points Variable

+As the original data was not compiled by Sackmann for PrizePicks purposes, a column needed to be created for our intended response variable, fantasy points.
+Mutating a fantasy points variable involved separating the `score` column, which listed the match scores as a string of set scores (e.g. '6-3 5-7 6-4') into both games won/lost and sets won/lost by a player.
+I then took a weighted average of these variables along with the player's aces and double faults to obtain their fantasy score.